mirzaakhena/gogen/README.md

 But, hei the usecase is created under the order domain!
 How to create it under payment domain?

-open the folder `.gogen` you will see file `domain`.
+open the folder `.gogen` you will see file `gogenrc.json`.
 You need to update the file from this

 ```
--order
-payment
+{
+  "domain": "order",
+  "controller": "gin",
+  "gateway": "simple",
+  "crud": "gin"
+}
 ```

 into this

 ```
-order
--payment
+{
+  "domain": "payment",
+  "controller": "gin",
+  "gateway": "simple",
+  "crud": "gin"
+}
 ```

 Now you are working under payment domain.